GiftMapote/Databricks-Real-Time-Transaction-Fraud-Detection/README.md

 * **Silver(Enrinched)**: High Integrity data cleansing using **Delta Live Tables (DLT) Expectations** to quarantine malformed or suspicious records.
 * **Gold(Behavioral)**: Business-level aggregates used for the **Excecutive Dashboard** and **SQL Alerts**

+**Pipeline Orchestration:** > The system is fully automated via a Databricks Workflow.
+It begins with a Python-based Mock API (Data Generation), followed by an Auto Loader ingestion task (Bronze), and concludes with a Structured Streaming enrichment task (Silver/Gold) that utilizes stateful checkpoints for recovery.

 ![Fraud Detection Pipeline](docs/Fraud_Detection_Pipeline.png)

 ## 5. Tech Stack Decision